jpignata/temping/README.md

 ## Description

 Temping allows you to create arbitrary ActiveRecord models backed by a temporary SQL table for use in tests.

-Use cases for this include:
+You may need to do something like this if you're:

-* Testing a module that extends an ActiveRecord::Base-derived model without depending on a concrete Class in your application that"s subject to change or disappear
+* testing a module that extends an ActiveRecord::Base-derived model without depending on a concrete Class in your application that's subject to change or disappear
-* Tests for ActiveRecord extending plug-ins that must be tested against an ActiveRecord::Base-derived Class
+* testing an ActiveRecord extending plug-ins that must be tested against an ActiveRecord::Base-derived Class

 Temping will use your existing database connection.
 If one does not exist, it will create and connect to an in-memory SQLite3 instance.